quality-liquid/cupid_code/Dev/README.md

 Run `npm install` in the client directory to make sure current npm packages are installed

-from the Dev directory run `./setup.sh` to set up all of the necessary things for shell script setup
+from the Dev directory run `./setup.sh` to set up all of the necessary things for shell script setup. **this only needs to be donw once!**

 Then, run './start.sh' to start up the vue router and the django servers.